 Hi, I'm Laura Weidman Powers.
-I'm a social entrepreneur + teacher, writer, speaker, coach, and consultant.
+I'm a social entrepreneur + author, speaker, teacher, coach, and consultant.

-I am an award-winning social entrepreneur.
-Most recently I co-founded and ran Code2040, a nationally-recognized nonprofit whose mission is to ensure the full representation and leadership of Black and Latinx people in the innovation economy.
-I also spent six months working in the Obama White House focused on issues of workplace equity and access to capital at the national level.
+I am an award-winning social entrepreneur and author.
+Currently I serve as Head of Impact at the social innovation fund Echoing Green.
+Previously I was an EIR at New Media Ventures, and prior to that I spent six years founding and running Code2040, a nationally-recognized nonprofit working to ensure the full representation and leadership of Black and Latinx people in the innovation economy.
+I also served in the Obama White House working on issues of workplace equity and access to capital.
 Read more about me here.

 Coaching and Consulting